merkle-open/NitroNetSitecore/docs/configuration.md

 	    <add key="NitroNet.BasePath" value ="Nitro/Sample" />
 	</appSettings>

-In addition, you got a new `config.json`-File in the root-directory of the website-project after installation of NitroNet:
+In addition, you got a new `config.json`-File in the root directory of the website project after installation of NitroNet:

 	{
 	  "viewPaths": [